uswds/uswds-site/pages/documentation/migration-V3.md

 ###### What to do

 1. Check your codebase for instances of `usa-social-link.`
-1. If you use it, Update the markup from the old version to the new version.
+1. If you use it, update the markup from the old version to the new version.

 {:#old-code-2-13-0-social}
 ###### Old code

-{:.site-terminal}
 ```html
 <a class="usa-social-link usa-social-link--facebook"
   href="{% raw %}{{ link }}{% endraw %}">